Face ID is so much better than a fingerprint sensor

 Also of concern is how the iPhone X will fare over time.
 No matter how unscientific they might be, drop tests indicate that the finish here doesn’t lend itself well to wear and tear.
 After all, the stainless steel Apple Watch I’ve been using is a scratched-up mess.
 As a result, my iPhone X has spent much of its time inside an Apple case, but this certainly sees it lose points in the glamour stakes.

 It’s around the front of the iPhone X that the magic happens, though.
 The iPhone 8 has an extensive bezel running around the display, but the iPhone X doesn’t.
-Similar to theSamsung Galaxy S8, Apple has pushed out the screen to the edges here, significantly reducing the bezel.
+Similar to theSamsung Galaxy S9, Apple has pushed out the screen to the edges here, significantly reducing the bezel.
 A noticeable black border remains, but it adds a nice contrast to the bright display.

 The lack of a thick bezel means there’s no room for the Home button, a feature present on every single iPhone iteration until now.
 As a result, there’s no Touch ID fingerprint scanner.
 Instead, the iPhone X sees Apple introduce facial recognition – a bold move.

 All of the components for Face ID (infrared camera, flood illuminator, dot projector) are housed in what’s affectionately being called the ‘notch’.
 You’ll find the notch at the top of the display, where it somewhat disrupts that all-screen look.
 There’s been much controversy concerning the notch with regards to it completely ruining the immersive experience.
 Once you begin using the phone, however, I’ve found that it simply blends into the background.
+The notch has become common sight since the iPhone X came out and Android phones like the LG G7 and Huawei P20 have both brought the design trait across.

 Sure, you notice it when the screen is on, plus it juts into video if you’re playing something full-screen.
 But in all other instances it fades into the background.
 Certain apps – Apple’s Music being one – use software trickery to blank out the notch, and some apps clearly need to be updated to ensure important buttons aren’t hidden by it.